 [node:title] [node:field_people_bio_last_name] | [site:name]

-Julia Murphy BA Hon (Carleton), MES (York), Graduate Diploma in Latin American and Caribbean Studies (York), MA (York), PhD (York)
+Julia Murphy BA Honours (Carleton), MES (York), Graduate Diploma in Latin American and Caribbean Studies (York), MA (York), PhD (York)

-I am a Cultural Anthropologist with special interests in Latin America, development discourses and ethnography, environmentalism, women and gender, feminist research - and teaching undergraduate students!
-I did research for my PhD in southern Mexico on a Canadian development project, the Calakmul Model Forest.
-This involved participant observation research with development workers, campesinoleaders, and Yucatec Maya campesinas.
-I am working on developing a new research project on food, environment and protest that would involve research in Mexico and Canada.
-I speak Spanish, French and a little Yucatec Maya.
+I am a Cultural Anthropologist with special interests in Latin America, Indigenous peoples, development discourses and ethnography, environmentalism, women and gender, feminist research - and teaching undergraduate students!
+I speak English, Spanish, French and a little Maya.

 I came to KPU in 2012 from Mount Royal University in Calgary.
 Before that I was a faculty member at the University of Calgary for ten years.
 I am inspired by working with Kwantlen students, exploring our multicultural lives and worlds.
 I believe that understanding human cultural diversity is an essential skill for contemporary life.
 The courses I currently teach are listed below.
 I am currently developing a new 4th year course on culture and sound that might be offered in the 2021-22 academic year.